SAP-samples/teched2025-IN160/exercises/ex0/README.md

 3. **Client Verification**
 The client verifies the origin of the webhook, by computing the HMAC in the same way as Shopify and compares the result with the HMAC provided in the header.
 <br>
-SinceAs Cloud Integration does not support such digest-based authentication, we will leverage the API-Management capability to achieve this.
+Since Cloud Integration does not support such digest-based authentication, we will leverage the API-Management capability to achieve this.
 <br>

 ### 2.1 Get Shopify secret key for webhooks

 Navigate to your Shopify Tenant and open the **Settings** page.
-Navigate to **Notifcations** and choose **Webhook**.
+Navigate to **Notifications** and choose **Webhook**.
 Here you find the secret key that is used for signing the webhook.
 This key needs to be maintained as secret parameter in API Management capability of SAP Integration Suite.
 <br>![](./images/webhookSecret.png)

-This secret key has to be maintianed in SAP Integration Suite as encrypted Key Value Map.
+This secret key has to be maintained in SAP Integration Suite as encrypted Key Value Map.
 Open **Configure APIs** and create a new Key Value Map.
 This Key Value Map will be referenced in the API Policy for HMAC validation.
 <br>
 <br>![](./images/webhookAPIM.png)